aneesh3397/Speech-segmentation-using-transitional-probabilities/README.md

 stressed syllables.
 The models performance was imporved when stress was taken into account.

 evaluate.py is a script provided by the instructor to evaluate the performance of the model.

+Performance of segment.py was as follows:
+Precision: 0.955
+Recall: 0.401
+F-score: 0.565
+Accuracy: 0.500

+Performance of segment_stress.py was as follows:
+Precision: 0.932
+Recall: 0.875
+F-score: 0.902
+Accuracy: 0.847